Who's Behind Listverse?

 Cage is one of the most forward thinking composers of the 20th century.
 This is a video of a performance of the piece of music that is probably his most famous.
-It is called 4’33″ (ie, four minutes and thirty-three seconds).
+It is called 4’33” (ie, four minutes and thirty-three seconds).
 The idea behind this piece is that we are constantly surrounded by music in every day life.
 At the risk of spoiling the surprise, this is an orchestra playing silence in three movements for 4 and a half minutes.
-I won’t go into the issue of the pretention of the audience (watch it – you will see what I mean) but it is quite amazing to see an entire orchestra get paid to play nothing at all.
+It is definitely quite amazing to see an entire orchestra get paid to play nothing at all.
 Weird.

 If you liked this article, you will probably also like the Top 10 Bizarre Disasters.